What is a Dental Emergency?

 • Mouth or facial trauma – If there is trauma to the face that may compromise airways, it is an emergency and should be treated immediately.

 Emergencies often occur when we least expect them to.
 The best way to prepare for a dental emergency is to plan.
-Try to stock up on oral health essentials, like gauze, clean cloths, dental wax and pain reliever.
+Try to stock up on oral health essentials, like gauze, dental wax and pain relievers.
 And ensure you have your dentist’s after-hours contact information handy, in case you ever need it.